Sales is in my blood.

 - Navigate uncharted waters while being self-sufficient. (i.e., not a highly resourced individual)

-- Network effectively using my deep Rolodex of ad agency and corporate client contacts, both regional and national.
+- Network effectively using my deep Rolodex of ad agency and client contacts, both regional and national.

 - Manage and close large deals while working remotely.